-Seahawks officially hire Ivan Lewis as head strength and conditioning coach, add former QB Austin Davis as offensive assistant
+Seahawks officially hire Ivan Lewis as strength coach, add former QB Austin Davis as assistant

 - Pac-12 spring football primer: A comprehensive, team-by-team preview

-Davis was the Seahawks’ backup quarterback in 2017 and was with the team throughout training camp in 2018 before being placed on Injured Reserve and later waived, with Seattle eventually trading for Brett Hundley to serve as the backup QB to Russell Wilson.
+Davis was the Seahawks’ backup quarterback in 2017 and was with the team throughout training camp in 2018 before being placed on injured reserve and later waived, with Seattle eventually trading for Brett Hundley to serve as the backup QB to Russell Wilson.
 He played in 16 games in the NFL from 2012-17, getting two snaps with Seattle as Wilson’s backup in 2017.

 Lewis has familiarity with Carroll, having worked at USC from 2006-08 as an assistant under Carlisle.
 He followed Steve Sarkisian from USC to UW to head the Huskies’ strength and conditioning program for five years before returning to USC when Sarkisian got the head coaching job there in 2014.
 Lewis remained at USC as head strength coach after Sarkisian was fired and has worked there the past five seasons.